ExploreEmbedded/Buckster/README.md

-USB Battery charger with dual high efficiency switching regulator.
-The board is ideally suited to power single cell LIPO based PSU.
-Each regulator provides 400mA, and Battery can be charged with up to 500mA with charge current powered from USB.
+Buckster is both buck and boost converter.
+It also has circuitry to charge the battery over USB.
+It supports lithium polymer and lithium Ion batteries.
+It provides 3.3v and 1.8v output voltages.
+Both 3.3v and 1.8v can be combined to produce 5V output as-well.
+It provices charge current of 500mA.